nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ##### Booking table view

 In order to implement a table-like timetable format, we made use of the `TableView` class in the JavaFX library.
 This allows us to easily achieve a table-like Ui graphic.
 Each row of the table will correspond to the bookings for a day of the week, with the columns corresponding to the time period of the booking, in 1-hour units.
+To be consistent with our previous implementation of `ResidentTableView`, where we made use of the Observer pattern, we will be adding a listener to a `Venue` that exists in the `Model` component.

 <br>